sageserpent-open/NTestCaseBuilder/README.markdown

 For this parameterised unit test, the test case is exactly the system under test - a string to be encoded and decoded.
 We don't need to add any operations into the test case, because I've deliberately made the API simple enough for the unit test to completely cover the possibilities.

 (Actually, not quite - can you spot the untested possibility?
-It is one whose testing could reasonably be neglected by making some obvious implementation decisions - I'll leave it for you to think about what's missing and how you'd either write a test for it, or just design it out in the implementation.
-Hint: look at 'CreateNewDecoder()' and think about how it could be misused.)
+It is one whose testing could reasonably be neglected by making an obvious implementation decision - I'll leave it for you to think about what's missing and whether you would write a test for it, or just design it out in the implementation.
+Hint: look at 'CreateNewDecoder()' and think about how it could be misused.
+Where is the decoding state maintained?)

 The method 'ParameterisedUnitTestForEncodingAndDecodingRoundtrip()' is the actual parameterised unit test; the method 'TestEncodingAndDecodingRoundtripStage1' is a simple NUnit test that serves as a driver for it.
 To start with, we only have one test case - the empty string.